Indianapolis Misdemeanors Attorney

 An Indianapolis Misdemeanor Attorney Will Fight for You

 Misdemeanor charges deserve your full attention and can have a devastating effect on your family and your life if you are found guilty.
 The attorneys at Razumich & Associates have years of experience fighting misdemeanor charges all across Indiana and can help you protect your freedom.

-A misdemeanor under Indiana law is any criminal offense that can result in incarceration in the county jail for one year or less.
-If you need the help of a competent Indianapolis misdemeanors Attorney, feel free to get in touch with us.
-In Indiana, we have three types of misdemeanor offenses:
+A misdemeanor under current Indiana law is any criminal offense that can result in incarceration in a county jail for one year or less.
+That’s enough time to have an impact on your family, job and your entire life.

 If you or a loved one are facing misdemeanor charges, make sure you do everything within your power to fight for your freedom.